In One Day, Two Babies Born In Same SC Hospital Named Romeo & Juliet

 Quite the impressive backstory is being created for two newborns in South Carolina.
 They were born on the same day and at the same hospital, with the boy named Romeo and the girl named Juliet.
-Before the names were given, the parents did not know each other, but both sets of parents are amused, and there seem to be no houses divided.
+Before the names were given, the parents did not know each other, but both sets of parents were amused, and there seemed to be no houses divided.

-But this is not a story of woe than this of Juliet and her Romeo, because the two families are getting an enormous amount of attention at Coastal Carolina Hospital in South Carolina.
-The two babies, who were delivered eighteen hours apart by the same doctor, at the same hospital, are both doing well.
-Both sets of parents say that they chose the names in advance, and long before getting to the hospital.
+But this is not a story of woe for Juliet and her Romeo because the two families are getting an enormous amount of attention at Coastal Carolina Hospital in South Carolina.
+The two babies, who were delivered eighteen hours apart by the same doctor are both doing well.
+Both sets of parents say that they chose the names in advance and long before getting to the hospital.

 Two SC babies born in the same hospital were named ROMEO & JULIET.
 The catch?
 The parents didn't plan it! https://t.co/BK7B2ufqzD #sctweets pic.twitter.com/lj2i1YP71l